Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Abstract

 \section{Abstract}

-In this paper we prove that the generic singularity of mean curvature flow of closed embedded surfaces in $\R^3$ modelled by closed self-shrinkers with multiplicity has multiplicity one.
-Together with the previous result by Colding-Minicozzi in \cite{colding2012generic}, we conclude that the only generic singularity of mean curvature flow of closed embedded surfaces in $\R^3$ modelled by closed self-shrinkers is a multiplicity one sphere.
-We also construct particular perturbation of the flow to avoid those singularities with multiplicity higher than one.
+In this paper we prove that the generic singularities of mean curvature flow of closed embedded surfaces in $\R^3$ modeled by closed self-shrinkers with multiplicity has multiplicity one.
+Together with the previous result by Colding-Minicozzi in \cite{colding2012generic}, we conclude that the only generic singularity of mean curvature flow of closed embedded surfaces in $\R^3$ modeled by closed self-shrinkers is a multiplicity one sphere.
+We also construct particular perturbations of the flow to avoid those singularities with multiplicity higher than one.
 Our result partially addresses the well-known multiplicity one conjecture by Ilmanen.